bmulas1535/gaussian-nb-plain/README.md

 ## Usage

 The implementation is fairly straightforward.
 Import the classifier, instantiate it, and fit to your model data.
-The classifier object takes an $ X $ feature matrix, and a $ y $ target vector as inputs.
-The expected datatype is an _ndarray_ for $ X $, and _1darray_ for $ y $.
+The classifier object takes an `X` feature matrix, and a `y` target vector as inputs.
+The expected datatype is an _ndarray_ for `X`, and _1darray_ for `y`.

 ```python
 >>> from nb import NaiveBayes